matthewaturner/csharp_trading_bot/README.md

 # Roadmap
 Eventually I want to add the following:
  - Strategies should be able to be implemented in many different languages.
-Using event pattern for sending market data and other init, finalize events should make this easy later on to swap to something like GRPC or any other mechanism.
+I have already used the event pattern for sending market data and other init, finalize events which will make this easy later on.
+Can swap to GRPC or any other mechanism.
 This will allow me to use stats packages from python, R, etc. without having to implement arcane stationarity tests myself.
  - Currently the bot is backtesting only, there is a lot of work needed to plug it into a real system.
 First would come paper trading, then live trading.
  - Store my own tick data in something like Kusto, a database that is optimized for write-once-read-many workloads.
 This will enable me to build what I